weelone/echobell.one/concepts.md

   - `subject`: The Subject of the email
   - `text`: The text-form body of the email content
   - `html`: The html-form body of the email content

+## App Settings

+There are some app settings to can config:

+- `Repeat Voice Content`: When notifying via call, repeat the notification content.
+- `Retry Failed Call`: Retry call notifications that failed due to Focus Mode or other reasons.

 ## Be aware